 It is worth to mention, that Xilinx offers some predefined hardware components, that are very useful to build a SDR: A sine signal generator based on direct digital synthesis (DDS) is available, that can be parameterized.
 Frequency range, resolution, bitwidths, clock speed and spurious-free dynamic range (SFDR) can be chosen.
 SFDRs of 150 dB can be easily obtained.
 Another useful hardware block is the FIR filter compiler, that allows for easy implementation of FIR filters.
 Many hardware parameters can be chosen, the filter coefficient design itself can be done using e.g. Matlab.

 Designing the hardware for FPGA requires good knowledge and experience in hardware design and digital circuits.
-Furthermore, experience shows that the Vivado tools sometimes seem to be quite immature and unintuitive to use.

-How the Interconnect works
+How the Zynq Interconnect Works

 As mentioned above the Zynq provides several thousand interconnections between the processor and the FPGA for the exchange of data.
 It is worth to mention a few words on how these interconnect works.